cmb-chula/comp-biol-3000788/README.md

 ### Note: Announcements and interesting topics originating from in-class discussion will be posted in the *Discussion*.
 Current students please check them from time to time.

+### Current students can check their performance in the [score table](https://github.com/cmb-chula/comp-biol-3000788/blob/main/PS_scores.md)!

 ## Current year (Fall 2023)'s schedule and video links
 ### Module 1: Statistics and Computational Thinking
 [Lecture 1](https://echo360.net.au/media/becfed9c-ca3b-4d4f-ab8a-2a40c553875e/public): Introduction to the computational biology and course logistics